The History of Charlotte

 - A gold miner symbolizes commerce.
 Banking surely heads that category in present-day Charlotte.

 - And the fourth statue?
-It is a mother holding a baby—aptly pointing to the future.
-Each of the other statues is facing the future.
+It is a mother holding a baby – aptly symbolizing the future.
+Each of the other statues is facing this statute, therefore looking toward the future.

-The rest of Charlotte’s history remains to be written.
-But as surely as when country families from the farm came to work in New South cotton mills, and as surely as when Civil rights activists and local officials worked together to open restaurants and schools to all, no matter where you’re from or how you get here, the Queen City welcomes you home.
+As surely as when country families came off the farm to staff the New South cotton mills, as surely as when Civil Rights activists and local officials joined together to open restaurants and schools to all, Charlotte will work to meet the challenges.